-The role of the registered interior designer is to evaluate interior space utilization needs, prepare conceptual drawings and construction documents for interior spaces (provided such drawings include only non-load bearing partitions) and specify finishes, furniture, fixtures and equipment all of which may be regulated by building, fire and other codes.
+The role of the registered interior designer is to evaluate interior space utilization needs, prepare conceptual drawings and construction documents for interior spaces (provided such drawings exclude load bearing partitions and fire rated walls) and specify finishes, furniture, fixtures and equipment all of which may be regulated by building, fire and other codes.
 Registered interior designers:

-- 1. Render services to enhance the quality and function of an interior area of a structure designed for human habitation or occupancy. - Analyze needs and safety requirements, formulate preliminary designs, develop presentations of final designs and prepare contract documents (including specifications for partitions, materials, finishes, furniture, fixtures and equipment) for alteration or construction of an interior area of a structure. - 3.
-Collaborate in the completion of alterations or construction of an interior area with professional engineers or architects. - 4.
-Prepare and administer bids or contracts as the agent of a client. - Review and evaluate problems relating to the design for alteration or construction during or upon completion of alteration or construction for interior areas. - Perform barrier free design in compliance with the Americans with Disabilities Act.
+- 1. Perform programming, interior space planning and design. - 2.
+Select interior finish materials (e.g.: durability, colors, flame spread, esthetics, etc.) - 3.
+Analyze needs and safety requirements, formulate preliminary designs, develop presentations of final designs and prepare contract documents (including specifications for partitions, materials, finishes, furniture, fixtures and equipment) for alteration or construction of an interior area of a structure. - 4.
+Collaborate in the completion of alterations or construction of an interior area with professional engineers or architects. - 5.
+Prepare and administer bids or contracts as the agent of a client. - 6.
+Review and evaluate problems relating to the design for alteration or construction during or upon completion of alteration or construction for interior areas. - 7.
+Provide overall project design coordination, including, but not limited to, construction administration. - 8.
+Perform barrier-free design in compliance with the Americans with Disabilities Act.